 In general the operators in the US accept transactional content and opt-in marketing.

-Transactional content includes one time passwords (OTP) and notifications like "Your appointment is confirmed" or "Your UBER has arrived"
+Transactional content includes one time passwords (OTP) and notifications like "Your dentist appointment with Doctor Spock is confirmed" or "Your Delta flight # 007 is delayed"

 Opt-in marketing is when a company (brand) sends promotional messages to mobile subscribers that have explicitly given that company permission to send them messages.
-The permission is typically given on the companies website with appropriate disclaimers like "By entering your mobile number here you authorize XYZ company to send you offers and promotions via SMS".
+The permission is typically given on the companies website with appropriate disclaimers like "By entering your mobile number above you authorize Pineapple Communications to send you offers and promotions via SMS".

 Here is a list of explicitly prohibited content and campaigns: